 Negotiating fee agreements with your other outside counsel firms

 I work remotely for some clients (all over the U.S.) and go to the offices of others regularly.
 My primary office is in Austin, although I also have an office in Houston.

-Give me a call at 512.888.9860 to talk about your needs and how I can help control your legal risk and spending to free you up to grow your business.
+Get in touch with me to talk about your needs and how I can help control your legal risk and spending to free you up to grow your business.